CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## removeDrawPositionAssignment

-Clear draw position and optionally replace with a BYE, change entryStatus, or decompose a PAIR particpant into UNPAIRED participants (DOUBLES only).
+Clear draw position and optionally replace with a BYE, change entryStatus, or decompose a PAIR participant into UNPAIRED participants (DOUBLES only).

 ```js
 removeDrawPositionAssignment({